2022 BAFTA Awards: 'The Power of the Dog' wins top honour

-Denis Villeneuve’s directorial Dune won big at the British Academy of Film and Television Arts (BAFTA), held on 13 March, at London’s Royal Albert Hall.
-Here are all the BAFTA highlights you may have missed.
+Denis Villeneuve’s directorial Dune won big at the British Academy of Film and Television Arts (BAFTA), held on 13 March 2022, at London’s Royal Albert Hall.
+Here are all the 2022 BAFTA Awards highlights you may have missed.

 With 11 nominations in the 75th edition of the Awards, the 2021 sci-fi epic saga, bagged five awards in different categories.
 Dune stood out for original score, cinematography, production design, sound and special visual effects.